HOME

 Jacksonville, or now called Table Rock City."]
 The county seat of Jackson County, Oregon Territory, Jacksonville was a cosmopolitan mining and trading center when Beekman moved there in the mid-1850s.
 Prosperous in its early years, it was bypassed by the Oregon & California Railroad in 1883 and quickly declined as a trading center.
 By the time of Beekman's death in 1915, Jacksonville was a sleepy village, local economic activity having long before shifted to nearby Medford.
 [Its status as the county seat kept the town alive.]
 In time, Beekman came to embody some of the attributes of the town itself in its declining years: an intense pride in the glories of the gold rush past, a defensive attitude toward his avowedly old-fashioned business practices, an assertion that the way things were was the way he had always wanted them to be.

-The following three sections of this paper will examine three aspects of C. C. Beekman's life in southern Oregon: his family and church activities, his political involvements, and his business activities.
+The following three sections of this paper will examine three aspects of C. C. Beekman's life in Southern Oregon: his family and church activities, his political involvements, and his business activities.
 This is followed by a summary of his life and his place in Oregon history.

 FAMILY AND CHURCH